nicoveraz/wifi-mac-changer/README.md

 ## Features

 - Change MAC address of Wi-Fi interface to a specified address or a random one
-- Temporarily change the computer name (NetBIOS name) for network connections
+- Change the computer name (NetBIOS name) for network connections
 - Input validation and MAC address sanitization
 - Reset option to restore the original values without reboot